-The bachelor of science degree in art education prepares students to become successful teachers of exceptional skill and unique, creative thought.
-It is well suited for those excited to share their passion for art with younger learners.
+The Bachelor of Science degree in art education prepares students to become successful educators of exceptional skill and unique, creative thought.
+It is well suited for those excited to share their passion for art with other learners.

-The art education program at Huntington University provides a solid foundation in studio art, curriculum planning, and teaching strategies.
-As an art education major, students will study art history and complete various art studio coursework, in addition to taking courses in visual arts teaching methods and art education foundations to prepare to teach art in today’s art programs and assist in making the transition from art education theory to professional practice.
-Student teaching is not the first time art education majors experience leading a classroom.
-Hands-on, practical experiences are explored throughout numerous semesters.
+The art education program at Huntington University provides a solid foundation in studio art, curriculum planning, visual arts standards, and teaching methods.
+As an art education major, you will study art history and complete studio coursework in addition to taking courses in visual arts teaching methods and art education foundations to prepare to teach art in today’s art programs and assist in making the transition from art education theory to professional practice.
+You will explore hands-on practical experiences in several semesters prior to student teaching.
 Students gain experience through practicums, practice hours, and numerous observations of different grade levels, learning environments, and teaching styles.

 Huntington students have a very high rate of passage on state education competency tests.
 Our NCATE-accredited program is specifically designed for students who wish to obtain an Indiana teaching license.